 The teas of Taiwan’s mountain regions are among the most sought after in the world so if you have a tea connoisseur in the family then you surely have to take home a box of leaves.
 Look out for Oolong; it’s the most popular, and with good reason.

-Taiwan’s many indigenous tribes produce a wide variety of products in their local villages and sell them in many of the souvenir shops around the country.
+Taiwan’s many indigenous tribes produce a wide variety of products in their local villages and sell them in many of the souvenir shops across the island.
 These include items such as bags, pictures, and many many handcrafted pieces of jewelry.
 These items will all have a distinct style in keeping with each tribe’s traditional colors and clothing.

 Alcohol is big business in Taiwan, but there’s not much chance that you’ll be able to squeeze too many of the trendy craft beers into your case.
 However, you can buy small bottles of plum wine or rice wine at liquor stores everywhere.
 Just make sure you check the alcohol content as some of them are incredibly strong.